Theory of Atomata: Languages, Automata and Equations

 To simplify the notation, we write $\eps$ instead of $\{\eps\}$ in equations. \begin{example} For the NFA of Fig.~\ref{fig:aut_ops}~(a), we have the NSE

-with the initial set $\{L_1,L_3\}$.
-The DSE for the DFA of Fig.~\ref{fig:aut_ops}~(b) obtained from this NSE is shown below on the left.
-Renaming the variables to correspond more closely to the subset construction, we get the equations on the right.
+with the initial set $\{L_0,L_2\}$.
+The language $L=L_0\cup L_2$ accepted by the DFA of Fig.~\ref{fig:aut_ops}~(b) is obtained from this NSE as shown by the equations below on the left.
+Renaming the unions of variables by new variables corresponding to subsets in the subset construction, we get the equations on the right; for example, $L_0\cup L_2$ is renamed as $L_{\{0,2\}}$.
+This is the DSE for the DFA of Fig.~\ref{fig:aut_ops}~(b).